greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/pgml.html.md

 ## <a id="UDF_summary"></a>User-Defined Functions

-The `pgml` extension provides the following user-defined functions for accessing AI/machine learning models in VMware Greenplum:
+The `pgml` extension currently supports just a subset of all of the user-defined functions provided by PostgresML.
+They are these three:

 - `pgml.load_dataset()`: Loads a dataset into tables in VMware Greenplum using the  `INSERT` SQL command.
 Read more about loading data [here](https://postgresml.org/docs/guides/transformers/fine_tuning#header-2).
 - `pgml.embed()` - Generates an embedding for the dataset.
 Read more about PostgresML embeddings [here](https://postgresml.org/docs/guides/transformers/embeddings).
 - `pgml.transform()`: Applies a pre-trained transformer to process data.
 Read more about PostgresML pre-trained models [here](https://postgresml.org/docs/guides/transformers/pre_trained_models).

+VMware anticipates adding support for the additional PostgresML functions in future releases.

 ### <a id="pgml_load_dataset"></a>pgml.load_dataset()